> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 First of all, I want to clarify that if I focus on the Chiang Mai region, as stated in the title, it is because my personal experience to date is limited to this province.
 In addition, Chiang Mai remains a must-see destination in northern Thailand and for a first trip to the land of smiles, often being a first "big" trip at all (outside Europe), this stage is highly likely to be part of your stay.
 After the advice given also remains true elsewhere for the rest of the country.

 The advantage of Chiang Mai, which is certainly the tourist heart of the north of the country and can therefore put off some people looking for more "authenticity" and calm, is to offer a wide range of choices in terms of possible experiences.
-Experienced in the exercise, many local agencies offer tours, most of which take place in the mountains of Mae Taeng, north of the city, or in Mae Wang and the national park of Two Inthanon South.
-Since the supply is significant and there are enough applicants, the prices are mostly competitive.
+Experienced in the exercise, many local agencies offer tours, most of which take place in the mountains of Mae Taeng, north of the city, or in Mae Wang and Doi Inthanon National Park in the south.
+The offer being large and the number of applicants sufficiently high, this results in prices that are mostly competitive.

 What’s a trek in Thailand like?

-You should know that trekking in Thailand is often closer to a “simple” hike than a trek as such.
-If we take the definition of the words, a trek is characterized as a "long hike", the difference from a classic hike is mainly its longer duration.
-This involves crossing wilder or more difficult to access areas, such as a multi-day hike in the mountains punctuated by bivouacs.
-This is the Wikipedia definition.
+You should know that trekking in Thailand is often closer to a "simple" hike than a trek as such.
+If we take the definition of the words, a trek is characterized as a "long hike", the difference from a classic hike is mainly distinguished by its longer duration.
+This notably involves crossing wilder or more difficult to access areas, such as a multi-day hike in the mountains punctuated by bivouacs.
+That is the Wikipedia definition.

 But in Thailand, we often find ourselves with day trekking packages.
 And it is often the same "magic" formula, namely a small moment with elephants (in sanctuaries of the “no riding” movement), the famous hike was done along a path leading to a waterfall very often, then swimming break.
 In the afternoon, walk a little more and then possibly do some activity like bamboo rafting, understand, let yourself slide along a small river on a raft built of bamboo.
 There are sometimes formulas integrating real rafting, suitable for beginners.